 1. What is An Outlier?

-An outlier can be easily defined and visualized using a box-plot which can be used to define by finding the box-plot IQR (Q3 – Q1) and multiplying the IQR by 1.5.
+An outlier can be easily defined and visualized using a box-plot which is used to determine by finding the box-plot IQR (Q3 – Q1) and multiplying the IQR by 1.5.

-The outcome is the lower and upper bounds.
-Once the bounds are calculated, any value lower than the lower value or higher than the upper bound is considered an outlier.
+The outcome is the lower and upper bounds: Any value lower than the lower or higher than the upper bound is considered an outlier.

 2. Detect Outliers in Python